IgorShape/hero-documentation/hero-docs/Front-end/Forms/Forms in Hero.md

 return Form(
 	...
 ```
-Can also use a `BlocBuilder` to display error messages.
+Can also use a `BlocBuilder` to display error messages from bloc logic.
-Example display error when password is incorrect underneath the password form field:
+Example error message being displayed above submit button and below the last form field:
 ```dart
 CustomTextFormField(
   label: 'Password',